king398/SainaRanesk/README.md

 ## A. README.md

-This is a README.md file for my solution for sainya-ranakshetram ai challenge.
-This README.md file is written in markdown format.
+This is a README.md file for my solution for sainya-ranakshetram AI challenge.
+This README.md file is written in Markdown format.
 You can read more about Markdown format [here](https://guides.github.com/features/mastering-markdown/).
 There are Two ways in which you can read this README.md file

 ### Option 1: Read this README.md file on using grip ( GitHub markdown previewer)